nbenmoody/terraform/ec2_k8s_cluster/README.md

 this Configuration will end up sitting in this module when you use it.
 Another strike against production.
 If you catch my drift: just don't use this for production.
 Use it for practice.

+1. Replace the public key in the `cluster_node_public_key` file with your own.
+2. `terraform init`
+3. `terraofmr apply`
+4. You should be able to shell into each EC2 now.

 ### Kubernetes Configuration
 [Reference](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)